 When it comes to having a flexible payment method in place, PayNow is one of the popular options.
 Also, one way of securing electronic transactions for your e-commerce business is to get a TrustSg mark on your e-commerce site.

-In regards to inventory management, note that having too many stocks in your inventory can affect your capital and having too little stocks can result in your target customers’ disappointment.
+In regards to inventory management, note that having too many stocks in your inventory can affect your capital, and having few stocks can result in your target customers’ disappointment.
 It is also important to note that having a quick and reliable logistic service in place is a must for any e-commerce business in Singapore.

 E-Commerce Vs. Physical Retail Stores